AmarPivcic/Reservo/README.md

 adb install path/to/app.apk

-4. Important: Update the API connection string in the app to point to your local backend (e.g., http://10.0.2.2:5000 for Android emulator).
+4. Important: Update the API connection string in the app to point to your local backend (the connection string is already set up for emulator usage, this is required only for real devices).

 Installation on Real Device:
 1. Enable USB debugging on your device.